 - Fees for international students with an integrated foundation year: The programme fee for Year 0 will match the lowest Year 1 overseas fee rate from across the substantive programmes for that year of entry.
 Students subsequently progressing into Year 1 will be liable for the same fee as overseas students joining at Year 1 for the same programme in that year.
 Annual fees after Year 1 will increase by 4% for each subsequent year of study, rounded up to the nearest £100, subject to any overriding applicable legislative requirements.

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

-- Safety equipment and/or uniform: £20 - The equipment pack includes a laboratory coat, laboratory glasses, laboratory book, pen and padlock.
-Students are responsible for the costs associated with maintaining/washing/replacing any equipment
+Safety equipment and/or uniform: £20 – equipment pack (includes laboratory coat, laboratory glasses, laboratory book, pen and padlock).
+You are responsible for the costs associated with maintaining/washing/replacing any equipment.

 Grand total: £20

 These additional costs are accurate as of September 2020 and apply to the 2021 year of entry.
 Costs for 2022 entry will be published in September 2021.

 Scholarships and bursaries